New Jersey Alcohol and Drug Use Statistics

 Completion of the treatment program is required to graduate; otherwise, an individual will be sentenced to prison.
 If you are convicted of a drug-related crime in New Jersey, your attorney will be able to let you know if you are eligible for court-mandated treatment.

 No single approach to drug or alcohol treatment is best for everyone.
-If you’re searching for drug or alcohol rehab in New Jersey or elsewhere, contact our addiction treatment specialist at (800) 662-HELP (4357) today.
+If you’re searching for drug or alcohol rehab in New Jersey or elsewhere, contact our addiction treatment specialist at 800-926-9037 (Who Answers?) today.
 Our trained professionals can help you find the care you need.

 - U.S. Department of Health and Human Services.
 (2018).
 Principles of Effective Treatment.